internetarchive/dweb-transports/API.md

 #dweb-transports  API
 Mitra Ardron, Internet Archive,  mitra@mitra.biz

-This doc provides a concise API specification for the Dweb Javascript Libraries.
+This doc provides a concise API specification for the Dweb Javascript Transports Libraries.

 It was last revised (to match the code) on 23 April 2018.